-Our results are consistent with the standard statistical learning theory of bias-variance [32].
-In particular, with fewer data (or more noise in the data)

-better results are achieved by using a less flexible classifier (one with fewer parameters and more bias).
+Our results are consistent with the standard statistical learning theory of bias-variance (Hastie et al., 2009).
+In particular, with fewer data (or more noise in the data) better results are achieved by using a less flexible classifier (one with fewer parameters and more bias).
 This supports the performance of Naïve Bayes: it does better for small sample sizes and in case where the testing metric does not match the training metric as well (Top 5, for instance) which looks like noisier data.
 Additionally, if the bias is too far from the true answer, the method will not work well.
 The polynomial-kernel SVM probably has such a mismatch: its bias is too far from the correct bug triage classifier.
 In particular, it is a global classifier in that all training data affect the classifications for all inputs.
-By contrast, C4.5 and RBF SVM both are local classifiers: only training data near the testing point have a large influence on the resulting classification.
-This suggests that local classification methods will do best on bug assignment.
+By contrast, C4.5 and RBF SVM both are local classifiers: only training